Learn about the state-of-the-art in oncological imaging all from the comfort of your home or workplace!

 Who can register for this webinar and how?

-This webinar is offered to all ESOI members 2023.
+This webinar is offered to all ESOI members in good standing.

 Please find all information about ESOI membership here: ESOI Membership